seznam/ima/docs/tutorial/fetching-the-data-from-the-server.md

 ---
 layout: "tutorial"
 ---
-# 4. Fetching the data from the server

----

 In [last part](/tutorial/adding-some-state.html) of this series we tidied up our HomeView component and split our render method into much smaller and manageable components thanks to react.
 In this part we're going to